Telavian/Liquidata/README.md

 ## Capabilities
 Liquidata allows for a data to be extracted through a sequence of actions.
 Each action represents a specific operation to perform during the execution of the project.
 At the end of execution then the extracted data can be visualized or exported in a json form which can be used elsewhere for specific purposes.

-The actions themselves are added and configured through the use of the <a href="">Liquidata Client</a> application.
+The actions themselves are added and configured through the use of the <a href="https://telavian.github.io/Liquidata">Liquidata Client</a> application.
 The actions are grouped together in a reusable form in a project that represents the overall data extraction tasks to perform.

 ### Overview
 - Simple point and click application